-As discussed in "Inodes" on page 101, information about each file, except for the name and directory of the file, is stored in an inode for the file.
+As discussed in the section "Inodes" in this chapter, information about each file, except for the name and directory of the file, is stored in an inode for the file.
 The name of the file is stored in the file's directory and a link to the file is created by associating the filename with an inode number.
 This type of link is called a hard link.
 Although every file is a hard link, the term is usually used only when two or more filenames are associated with the same inode number.
 Because inode numbers are unique only within a filesystem, hard links cannot be created across filesystem boundaries.

-The second and later hard links to a file are created with the In command, without the -s option.
-For example, suppose the current directory contains a file called origfile.
-To create a hard link called linkfile to the file origfile, enter this command:
+The second and later hard links to a file are created with the ln command, without the -s option.
+For example, say the current directory contains a file called origfile.
+To create a hard link called linkfile to the file origfile, give this command:

-'''

 % ln origfile linkfile

-'''